mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

   This is a sequence of 8-bit bytes, not Unicode characters.
   However, the bytes are often used to represent Unicode characters.

+Go defines the type `error` to represent an error condition.
+Variables of this type have the value `nil` when there is no error.

 Non-basic types include aggregate, reference, and interface types.
 Aggregate types include arrays and structs.
 Reference types include pointers, slices, maps, functions, and channels.